geobe/Java2PiWithIdea/README.md

 `plugins {
      id 'application
  }`.
- It is missing if only the java plugin is configured:
+ It is missing if only the java plugin is configured like this:
  `plugins {
       id 'java'
-  }
+  }`.
+  The `distZip` task needs to know your main class to generate a shell script or `.bat` file to start your program on the target.
+So make sure your `build.gradle` defines a main class like in the example:
+  `
+  mainClassName = 'de.geobe.java2pi.hello.RaspiHello'
   `

 ### Configuration and Use